payalamberkar1/AgriiMitra/README.md

 ### 2. IoT & Automation Layer

-The muscles and senses of Agrimitra!
+The muscles and senses of AgriMitra!
-*   **Sensor nodes** deployed in fields or aeroponic towers stream crucial data to the backend.
+*   **Sensor nodes** deployed in field or aeroponic towers stream crucial data to the backend.
 *   The **Robotic Planting Arm** executes precise planting operations based on optimized paths.
 *   **Actuators** (like pumps and valves) respond to irrigation commands.
-*   **Backend algorithms** (designed with a DAA perspective) optimize planting patterns and movement efficiency.

 ---

 ## Project Workflow